parsampsh/adminx/doc/03_frontend_layout_customization.md

 <!--- Footer --->
 ```

-The `adminx_layout` section contents page body content. you should yield this in your layout.
+The `adminx_layout` section contains page body content.
+You should yield this in your layout.

 ## 2. Page title
 You should set title of page like this example: